pateskinasy/pateskinasy.github.io/_pages/about.md

 I'm now busy with own projects.
 Most recently [hen.ai](https://www.hen.ai) and [creatorstory](https://www.creatorstory.com).

-Then: A fifteen years' career in B2B deep tech across 4 continents.
+Then: A fifteen years' career of global technology and business experience at both multinational organizations and startups across 4 continents (including **Taiwan, South Africa, Brazil, Finland, Sweden and United Kingdom**).

 I am curious about everything, dig making really complex stuff simple and am a massive product geek.
-Being an Engineer and Economist, I predictably became fascinated by decentralization and federation (So yes, I'll probably read - or skim - your white paper if I come across it).
+Being an **Engineer** and **Economist**, I predictably (yes, I know...) became fascinated by decentralization and federation (i.e., I'll probably read - or skim - your white paper if I come across it).
 I'm specially interested in initiatives that help boost economic empowerment.

 Otherwise, you'll find me with ∞ tabs open in my browser, eating 🌱 food, doing yoga, jogging or enjoying the outdoors.